 A short ride north from our main campus in Bristol is our Providence campus, located in the heart of downtown Providence, Rhode Island's capital city.
 It provides all RWU students with access to a vibrant hub of businesses and community partnerships for a wide variety of hands-on experiences and internships.
 The Providence location is equipped with modern classrooms, smart-board technology, and has several lounges and a cafe for study and relaxation.
 Through partnerships with a multitude of community organizations, nonprofits, public school districts, and federal, state and local governments, the Providence Campus is a key component in fulfilling the university’s commitment to community.

-The campus is home to our School of Continuing Studies, which provides adult learners with opportunities to further their education or make a career change with over 30 flexible programs.
+The Providence campus is home to University College, which provides all types of students with opportunities to start or further their education or careers with over 30 flexible programs.
 The Providence campus is also home to the School of Law’s Experiential Campus, housing clinics for the state’s only law school and providing free services to those in need.

 RWU will also uses its space in Providence to cultivate its service mission, partnering with and housing a diverse cadre of non-profit organizations such as the Latino Policy Institute, the Center for Workforce & Professional Development, and Housing Works RI.